carlosandrade25/INDE-577-Carlos-Andrade/Supervised-Learning/Readme.md

                                                             Source: https://www.geeksforgeeks.org/supervised-unsupervised-learning/

-In this par tof the project, we will work with the following algorithms:
+In this part of the project, we will work with the following algorithms:

 - The K-Nearest Neighbors
 - Linear Regression